Toni Cantó: Acting career and other appearances

+On 8 September 2022 Cantó assumed the position of creative director at the television channel 7NN, which stopped broadcasting on 31 March 2023 due to insufficient income to cover operating expenses.

 Spell in politics

-Cantó joined Ciudadanos in 2006 and ran as candidate of the local list Vecinos por Torrelodones in the 2007 municipal elections.
+Cantó joined Ciudadanos in 2006 and ran as a candidate for the local list Vecinos por Torrelodones in the 2007 municipal elections.
 He later joined Union Progress and Democracy (UPyD) in 2008.

 In 2011, Cantó was selected to head the UPyD list in Valencia Province for the 2011 general election, where he gained a seat.
 In 2014, he was selected as UPyD candidate for President of the Valencian Government in the 2015 regional elections.
 He resigned his seat in Congress in April 2015 and announced that he would also not be standing for President in the Valencian regional elections.
 In his resignation announcement he stated that he would consider whether to remain in UPyD after the party's congress in June 2015.

 Cantó had been one of the UPyD figures most critical of the leadership of Rosa Díez.
 Following poor local and regional election results, Díez resigned and Cantó supported Irene Lozano in the subsequent leadership election on 12 July 2015, in which Lozano lost to Andrés Herzog.
 4 days later, Cantó announced that he would sit as an independent and would seek the number two position on the Citizens' list for the 2015 Spanish general election.
 He was chosen as the second candidate and was elected to Congress in the 2015 election.

 He ran as Cs' candidate for the 2019 Valencian regional election, and was elected to the Corts Valencianes, becoming the leader of his parliamentary group and one of the most conspicuous legislators.
 Some of his speeches went viral.
 He hired a cyberactivist and adherent of the so-called alt-right as aid, who helped him to nurture further popularity.
 Following an ephemeral rapprochement with the Valencian government majority during the early stages of the COVID-19 pandemic, Cantó returned to an all-out style of opposition, going further than Vox and the PP in some stances.